GEOS-ESM/ESMA-Baselibs/README.md

 ### Using Baselibs in GEOS

+For GEOS, if you have `BASEDIR` set in your environment which points to the location where the `lib/`, `bin/`, etc. directories exist, you need do nothing else.
-For GEOS, you'll need to pass in the Baselibs as:
+If not, you'll need to pass in the Baselibs as:

 ```
 cmake .. -DBASEDIR=<BASEDIR_LOC> ...